mozilla-releng/releng-rfcs/rfcs/0022-app-best-practices.md

 The `pip-compile-multi` documentation has [additional details and reasoning](https://github.com/peterdemin/pip-compile-multi#managing-dependency-versions-in-multiple-environments) behind this split for requirements files.

 When any of these files change, `pip-compile-multi` will be used to generate the full list of pinned dependencies.
-Pyup.io will be used to keep them up-to-date.
+Pyup.io will be used to keep the generated files up-to-date.
 It is recommended that Pyup be configured to use batch mode (instead of PR-per-dependency) to avoid issues where multiple dependencies need to be updated at the same time.

 Javascript projects will specify their dependencies in `package.json`.
 As is the usual for Javascript projects, direct dependencies will be listed in `dependencies` and direct test and local development dependencies will be listed in `devDependencies`.
 When either of this lists change, `yarn lock` will be used to generate the full list of pinned dependencies.
 Greenkeeper.io will be used to keep them up-to-date.